Can You Afford to Live in NYC?

 The good news is – if you can live on a budget, it is possible to afford to live in New York City.
 If you do your homework and the stars align, you may be able to land a rent-stabilized apartment.
 And you ‘ll learn the apartment hunting hacks, as well as what you’ll need to rent an apartment in this crazy town.

 So the big question remains.
 Can you afford to live in New York City?
 Yes, probably with some significant shifts in lifestyle (we all do it when we move here), you will be able to afford life in New York.
-If you’re not willing to make those adjustments, then don’t move to New York.
-Stay put.
+If you’re not willing to make those adjustments, then don’t move to New York, at least not now.